 The department is located in the top floor of Beech Court where the accommodation comprises of four large classrooms (including a ceramics specialism room with adjoining damp and kiln rooms), a large sixth form studio, a dark room and an outside terrace.

 We run a series of Other Half clubs for different year groups, which are open to any student, not only for those doing GCSE or A Level.
 These include our Animation Station Club, Photo and Digital Media Club and our Comic Book Illustration Club.
 We celebrate students’ achievements with competitions and whole school exhibition work.
 Many of our boys go on to study at top universities for art, forwarding their careers in film, fine art and architecture.

 Further information about the art department curriculum can be found in the curriculum documents available for download on the main curriculum page.

 Latin is compulsory in Lower School and is thereafter an optional subject.
-All sets study some real Latin literature in advance of the GCSE set-texts and at A level they study the literature in greater depth and breadth: as at GCSE it is fundamental to our philosophy that we read widely beyond the confines of the syllabuses.
+All sets study some real Latin literature in advance of the GCSE set-texts and at A Level they study the literature in greater depth and breadth: as at GCSE it is fundamental to our philosophy that we read widely beyond the confines of the syllabuses.
 In addition, the pupils have to learn to translate Latin literature that they have not studied before.
-This develops remarkable skills in problem-solving as boys have to learn to unravel the meaning of sentences of complex grammar and word order.
+This develops remarkable skills in problem-solving as pupils have to learn to unravel the meaning of sentences of complex grammar and word order.